Jollyfant/EIDA_MANAGER/README.md

 Metadata is submitted through the EIDA Manager user interface.
 All metadata is validated (e.g. schema; sanity checks) by the client and server.
 Metadata is split to a station level and written to disk, and an entry in the database is made.
 This triggers the automatic metadata processing pipeline (pending -> validated -> converted -> merged -> approved).
 When new metadata is submitted, the old metadata is superseded but never removed.
 The newer metadata is saved under a different name and subject to the same processing pipeline until it is approved for inclusion by the system.

 Network operators can follow their metadata through the system by the interface.
-If metadata is rejected for a reason, the operator can identify the problem and re-submit corrected metadata.
+If metadata is rejected for a reason, the operator can identify the problem and submit corrected metadata.

 A daemon process (metadaemon) runs periodically and processes metadata.
 Occasionally it merges the most up-to-date inventory to a full inventory that can be manually supplied to SeisComP3 to expose the most recent metadata through FDSNWS webservices.

+The system manages the complete history of all metadata submitted.
+Files that are not important (e.g. rejected files, or files that were never published through FDSNWS are purged from the system).
+This feature greatly increases the data provenance.

 Processing Pipeline terminology: